Multi-height analysis of rational points of toric varieties: Introduction

-A result concerning this all heights approach was given in \cite{demirhan2022distribution}, using height zeta functions.
-It seems that the condition $\beta = \pi^{\vee}(u)$ where $u \in (C_{\eff}(X)^{\vee})^{\circ}$ is missing which would make it possible to construct counterexamples to their main result.
-Our method using descent is totally different.
-It is inspired by the work of Salberger in \cite{salberger_torsor} and uses the method of counting the number of points of a lattice in a bounded domain developed by \cite{davenport_geometry_numbers}.
+In any case, our method using descent is totally different.
+It is inspired by the work of Salberger in \cite{salberger_torsor} and uses the method of counting the number of points of a lattice in a bounded domain developed in \cite{davenport_geometry_numbers} by Davenport.

+\textbf{Structure. } We begin in Section 2 by recalling the multi-height formalism and the conjecture on the asymptotic distribution of rational points for \textit{quasi-Fano} varieties associated with this formalism.
+We then state the main result established in this article for toric varieties.
+In the following section, we introduce a crucial concept for proving our result: the universal torsor.
+We explain how to lift the height of a point locally to the universal torsor, describe the specific case of toric varieties, and conclude by linking the measure on universal torsors with the Tamagawa number of the variety.
+In the final section, we establish our result using estimation techniques from the geometry of numbers and the Möbius inversion formula.

-The author thanks his PhD advisor Emmanuel Peyre for all the remarks and suggestions he made during the writing process of this article.
+\textbf{Acknowledgment. }I would like to thank my PhD advisor Emmanuel Peyre for all the remarks and suggestions he made during the writing process of this article.
+I would also like to thank the referee for their help in improving the exposition.